 The corporate income tax incurred at Fund level may be reimbursed to the Fund for forwarding to an investor if the investor is a domestic corporate entity, an association of persons or an estate that, in accordance with its articles of incorporation and by-laws, foundation deed of trust or other constitution instrument, solely and directly serves non-profit, charitable or religious purposes, and is actually administered accordingly, or if it is a legal entity under public law that solely and directly serves religious interests; no such refunding shall take place, however, if the units are held in a for-profit business operation.
 The same applies to comparable foreign investors with their registered office and management in a foreign state that provides official assistance and recovery services.
 The prerequisite for this is that such an investor submits a corresponding application and corporate income tax incurred is proportionally attributable to the investor's holding period.
-Additionally, the investor must be the legal and beneficial owner of the units for at least three months before receiving the proceeds of the Fund subject to corporate income tax without any obligation to transfer the units to any other person.
-Furthermore, with regard to the corporate income tax payable at the Fund level on German dividends and on income from German equity-related profit-sharing rights, the refund essentially requires that German equities and German equity-related profit-sharing rights were held by the Fund as the beneficial owner for an uninterrupted period of 45 days before and after the capital gain has become due and payable and that the minimum risk of changes in value remains at a constant 70% throughout that entire 45-day period (so-called "45-day rule").
+Additionally, the investor must be the legal and beneficial owner of the units for at least three months before receiving the proceeds of the Fund subject to corporate income tax payable at the Fund level on German dividends and on income from German equity-related profit-sharing rights, the refund essentially requires that German equities and German equity-related profit-sharing rights were held by the Fund as the beneficial owner for an uninterrupted period of 45 days within a period of 45 days before and after the capital gain has become due and payable and that the minimum risk of changes in value remains at a constant 70% throughout that entire 45-day period (so-called "45-day rule").